pravine9/question-bank/README.md

    summary screen you can **Review** individual questions with feedback shown on each one and use the **Home** link to return to the start page.
 4. **Question statistics** – right/wrong counts are stored
    in `localStorage` under `questionStats`.
-Flagged status should not be stored after test ends.
-The index page provides a "Check
-   Question Stats" form for looking up stats by question ID.
+Flags are kept only for the current session and cleared when the test ends.
+The index page provides a "Check Question Stats" form for looking up stats by question ID.
 5. **Folder structure** – question bank JavaScript modules live in `question_banks/`.
    The available banks are registered in `static/banks.js`.